Learning-and-Neurodevelopment-Lab/ssaTranscription/README.md

 # SSA Transcription

 **ssaTranscribe** is an audio-to-text transcription pipeline built from open-source, self-hosted tools to transcribe original _Sesame Street_ episodes and support the expansion of the [_Sesame Street_ Archive (SSA)](https://www.sesamestreetarchive.io/).

-## Features

 - Uses WhisperX for transcription
 - Includes speaker diarization
-- Outputs both `.txt` and `.json` transcription files
-- Designed to process and label speech from multi-character, children’s media
+- Designed to process and label speech from multi-character children’s media

+## Key Aims (Jul. - Aug.
+2025)

+1. Aim 1
+2. Aim 2
+3. Aim 3

-## Files
+## Directory Structure

-- `transcriptionwithspeakersv1.py`: Main script for processing media files
+- Table of most important folder and/or file paths and where they lead (i.e., `transcriptionwithspeakersv1.py` = Main script for processing media files)

-## Status
+## Data Flow

-🚧 First draft – under development
+- Table of input and output file 'categories' and their formats (i.e., Outputs: Transcript = `.txt` and `.json`)
+- Diagram of how data are received, preprocessed (if applicable), and processed

-## Notes
+## Implementation

-- Created as part of an internal research workflow
-- Uploaded on July 9, 2025 for version tracking and documentation
+- Compute requirements
+- Installation instructions (packages, models, etc.)
+- Configuration instructions (config files, environment variables, parameters, dependencies)
+- Execution instructions